rjdkmr/gcMapExplorer/docs/about_h5_file.rst

 of corresponding genomic track datasets should match during the visualization/analysis.
 Therefore, genomic dataset need to be downsampled or coarsened.
 However, there are several possible methods for downsampling that can be suitable for different purposes.
-Therefore, we have implmented six different methods as follows,
+Therefore, we have implemented six different methods as follows,

-* Arithmatic mean
+* Arithmetic mean
 * Geometric mean
 * Harmonic mean
 * Median